Provo-City-School-District/pcsd-tvcontrol-pi/README.md

 # pcsd-tvcontrol-pi
-python program to control projectors using a raspberry pi with a touchscreen. could be implimented to any device that is connected to a projector or TV though. could be modified to control TV with CEC capabilities
+This is a Python program designed to control projectors using a Raspberry Pi with a touchscreen.
+It can also be adapted to work with other devices connected to projectors or TVs.
+Additionally, it can be modified to control TVs with CEC capabilities.

-## build environment (Recommended)
+## Build Environment (Recommended)
-be aware that you might need to modify the commands mentioned below, replacing "python" with "python3" and "pip" with "pip3" depending on your device, as different operating systems have varying default installation methods.
+Please note that you may need to modify the commands below based on your specific device.
+Different operating systems have varying default installation methods, so replace "python" with "python3" and "pip" with "pip3" if necessary.

 Clone <br>
 ```git clone https://github.com/Provo-City-School-District/pcsd-tvcontrol-pi.git``` <br>